Sandwiching random regular graphs between binomial random graphs: Complex-analytic approach

 \subsection{The integral in the critical regions}

-For given $S$ and $\tvec$, denote In the following, we always assume that $\varLambda \varDelta \gg n/\log n$ which is the assumption (B3) of Theorem~\ref{thm:enum}.
-We also assume that~\eqref{system} is satisfied.\REF{48} Let $\eps$ be a fixed positive constant required to be sufficiently small in several places of the argument.
-Define
+For given $S$ and $\tvec$, denote In the following, we always assume that $\varLambda \varDelta \gg n/\log n$ which is the assumption (A3) of Theorem \ref{thm:enum}.
+Let $\eps$ be a fixed positive constant required to be sufficiently small in several places of the argument.
+In particular, we need that

 Given $x \in \Reals$, define

 It is easily seen that $|\cdot|_{2\pi}$ is a seminorm on $\Reals$ that induces a norm on $\Reals/(2\pi)$, the real numbers modulo $2\pi$.
 Our critical regions are

 As explained above (see \eqref{symmetry}), the contributions of these two regions to the integral in \eqref{integral} are identical so we can focus on~$\calB_0$.
 From \eqref{F-approx}, we have